Causal mediation analysis: From simple to more robust strategies for estimation of marginal natural (in)direct effects: Estimating potential outcome means: pairs of nonrobust and more robust estimators

-These estimators also rely on predicting $Y_{1M_0}$ in the full sample based on an estimated $\E[Y_{1M_0}\mid C]$ model.
-Here this model is estimated in two steps: first fitting a $\E[Y\mid C,M,A=1]$ model and using it to predict $Y_{1M_0}$ in control units, then regressing the predicted $Y_{1M_0}$ on covariates to estimate the $\E[Y_{1M_0}\mid C]$ model.
-(We loosely refer to these two models with one building directly on the other as a \textit{double outcome model fit}.)
+These estimators also rely on predicting $Y_{1M_0}$ in the full sample based on a model that estimates $\E[Y_{1M_0}\mid C]$.
+Here this model is estimated in two steps: first fitting a $\E[Y\mid C,M,A=1]$ model and using it to predict $Y_{1M_0}$ in control units, then regressing the predicted $Y_{1M_0}$ on covariates to estimate $\E[Y_{1M_0}\mid C]$.
+We loosely refer to these two regression models with one building directly on the other as a \textit{double outcome model fit} (or iterated regression). \footnote{This iterated regression procedure is a straightforward implementation, by regression, of the double expectation in the identification result.}

-With the \textit{nonrobust} estimator cross|fuY2pred(s1s0), these two models are fit to the treated and control subsamples, respectively.
+With the \textit{nonrobust} estimator crw|Y2pred, these two models are fit to the treated and control subsamples, respectively.
 For this estimator to be consistent, both models have to be correctly specified.

-The \textit{robust} estimator cross|fuY2pred(pxp0) fits the outcome models to the pseudo cross-world and pseudo control samples instead; and these models are required to satisfy the mean recovery condition.
+The \textit{robust} estimator crw|Y2pred.R fits the outcome models to the pseudo cross-world and pseudo control samples instead; and both models are required to satisfy the mean recovery condition.
 This estimator has three chances to be consistent: (1) both of the outcome models are correctly specified; (2) both the $\omega_\text{x}(C,M)$ and $\omega_0(C)$ weights (that form pseudo cross-world and pseudo control samples) are consistently estimated; or (3) the $\omega_\text{x}(C,M)$ weights are consistently estimated and the $\E[Y\mid C,A=1,M]$ model is correctly specified.
+Notice that we call crw|Y2pred.R \textit{robust} (rather than \textit{more robust}) to signal that this estimator does not depend on any specific estimation component being correct.

-A side technical note: These robustness properties of cross|fuY2pred(pxp0) are similar to those of the robust estimator in \cite{TchetgenTchetgen2012} that solves the efficient influence function (EIF) based estimating equation (equation 4 in that paper). cross|fuY2pred(pxp0) is also based on the EIF, but its steps are intuitively meaningful without requiring knowledge of the EIF.
+A technical note: crw|Y2pred.R is a multi-step estimator based on the nonparametric influence function.
+As such, it has similar robustness properties to Tchetgen Tchetgen and Shpitser's estimator which solves the nonparametric influence function estimating equation \cite{TchetgenTchetgen2012}.
+The appeal of crw|Y2pred.R is that the steps are intuitively meaningful without requiring knowledge of influence function theory.

-Notice that we have called cross|fuY2pred(pxp0) \textit{robust} rather than \textit{more robust}.
-That reflects the fact that this estimator does not require any single estimation component to be correct.
-The estimators dubbed \textit{more robust}, on the other hand, are more robust than their nonrobust siblings, but all depend on a certain estimation component being correct.

-\subsubsection{cross|fuMsimYpred pair: mediator simulation and outcome prediction on full sample based on models fit to control and treated subsamples (s0s1) or pseudo control and cross-world samples (p0px) \normalfont{(rows 8-9 of Fig. \ref{fig:crossestimators})}}